shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/increase-observability/dedicated-generation-3/guide.en-ca.md

 ## Example of how to read metrics

 This example should give you an idea of how the metrics appear.
-{{% names/dedicated-gen-3 %}} environments metrics show resource usage for each app, service, and worker container across all hosts.
+Dedicated Gen 3 environments metrics show resource usage for each app, service, and worker container across all hosts.

 This reference project has a single app, two services (MySQL and Redis), and one worker.